 We invite each student to join us at the table to read, learn, write, and grow.

-Literary Monsters Art and Craft of Writing Literature of War Men & Women (AP) Satire in Literature (AP) Shakespeare, Past, Present, Future (AP) World Literature (AP) Utopia, Dystopia and Apocalypse (AP)
+Art and Craft of Expository Writing Art and Craft of Creative Writing Literature of War Men & Women (AP) Satire in Fiction (AP) Shakespeare, Past, Present, Future (AP) World Literature (AP) Utopias, Dystopias and Apocalypse (AP)

 2785 SOM Center Road Hunting Valley, OH 44022 GRADES 9-12 Phone: 216-831-2200